rustls/rustls/README.md

 * Next release:
   - Planned: removal of unused signature verification schemes at link-time.
+  - Expose AlertDescription, ContentType, and HandshakeType, SignatureAlgorithm, and NamedGroup as part of the stable API.
+Previously they were part of the unstable internals API, but were referenced by parts of the stable API.
 * 0.20.6 (2022-05-18)
   - 0.20.5 included a change to track more context for the `Error::CorruptMessage` which made API-incompatible changes to the `Error` type.
 We yanked 0.20.5